engcrisoliveira/engcrisoliveira/README.md

 With an engineering and sustainable development background, when the projects scope has SDGs, my eyes shine ✨

-> If you're interested in the [UN Sustainable Development Goals], consider call me for a little project!
+> If you're interested in the UN Sustainable Development Goals, consider call me for a little project!

  ---